-An employer or administering authority must obtain a certificate from an Independent Registered Medical Practitioner (IRMP) before determining whether or not to agree ill health retirement.
+An employer or administering authority must obtain a certificate from an Independent Registered Medical Practitioner (IRMP) before determining whether to agree ill health retirement.

 The IRMP must review all available evidence, including any reports that are due to be provided to the member by their consultant/specialist.
-The IRMP should then provide advice to the employer, including a consideration of treatments that have yet to be tried.
-The employer should review the available evidence as well as the certificate provided by the IRMP before making a decision about ill-health benefits.
+The IRMP should then provide detailed advice to the employer (or the administering authority for deferred members) including a consideration of treatments that have yet to be tried.
+The employer (or administering authority) should review all relevant evidence, as well as the certificate provided by the IRMP, before making a decision about ill-health benefits.